guns/vim-sexp/README.markdown

 **Note:** Vim-sexp uses a weighted-cost dynamic programming algorithm to perform comment alignment, based on weights and thresholds you can easily customize.

-:help sexp-comment-alignment-algorithm
+:help sexp-comment-alignment

 ### Clone Commands (normal, visual)

 * `<LocalLeader>c` inserts copy(s) of current list or visual selection before cursor without moving cursor
-* `<LocalLeader><LocalLeader>c` like previous, but inhibits insertion of newlines between copies
-* `<LocalLeader>C` inserts copy(s) of current element or visual selection before cursor without moving cursor
-* `<LocalLeader><LocalLeader>C` like previous, but inhibits insertion of newlines between copies

-**Note:** The clone commands above use simple heuristics to decide whether to perform a single or multi-line clone: i.e., whether to insert a space or a newline between the cloned elements.
+**Note:** Simple heuristics are used to decide whether to perform a single or multi-line clone: i.e., whether to insert a space or a newline between the cloned elements.
 If you find that the default logic doesn't always do what you expect, you can add mappings for the single and multi-line command variants to your `g:sexp_mappings` override.

-:help single-vs-multi-line-clone
+:help sexp-clone-logic

 If `g:sexp_clone_does_indent` is set (true by default) and cloned text spans multiple lines, all elements involved in the clone (both original and copies) will be indented.